mig4ng/2min.pink/README.md

 - Experiment with Tailwind CSS.

 ## Why pink?
-Because it is my favorite color and it was cheap.
+Because it is my favorite color and the domain was cheap.

 ## Project setup
 ```